 Also Read: insurance policies for many different needs

-You can use non-ABLE money to pay for items you aren’t sure of and keep your ABLE money for those things that are covered.
-For example, you could use your ABLE money for rent payment.
-This would allow you to free up non-ABLE funds for other expenses.
+You can use non-ABLE money to cover items you are uncertain of and save your ABLE funds for covered costs.
+For instance, using your ABLE funds for rent payment would free up non-ABLE funds for other expenses.

 Keep records of any expense you are uncertain about.
-The IRS will most likely contact you if you use your ABLE account to pay for a non-eligible expense.
-It is important to be prepared to explain the reason you believe a certain expense was a QDE.
-If you keep records, it will be much easier.
+The IRS will likely contact you if you use your ABLE account to pay for an ineligible expense, so be prepared to explain why that particular expense wasn’t a QDE.
+Keeping detailed records will make this process much smoother.

-Yes.
-Yes.
-You can use money from your ABLE account to pay for housing expenses.
-To be eligible for Supplemental Security income (SSI), you must use the money within one month of when it was withdrawn to ensure that it does not affect your SSI eligibility.
-A ABLE account does not affect Section 8.9 housing benefits.
+Yes, you can use money from your ABLE account to cover housing expenses.
+In order to remain eligible for Supplemental Security Income (SSI), the money must be used within one month of withdrawal to ensure it does not affect SSI eligibility.
+Having an ABLE account also does not impact Section 8.9 housing benefits in any way.

-Can an ABLE account be used for food?
+Can an ABLE account be used for food purchases?

 Yes.
 An ABLE account can be used to pay for groceries, food delivery and restaurant meals.
-Recent SSA confirmations that food is a QDE.
+Recent SSA confirmations confirm that food is considered a qualifying dining expense (QDE).

-Can an ABLE account be used for a vacation?
+Can an ABLE account be utilized for a vacation?